Happie24/Astronomy/README.md

 ## Business Cases

-### 1. **Tweets Analysis**
+###  **1. Tweets Analysis**

-**Ford Fulkerson's Algorithm:** In Twitter's network infrastructure, the Ford Fulkerson's algorithm can be used for network/tweets analysis by augmenting path method.
-It helps in understanding public opinion by analyzing the sentiment of tweets about particular events or topics in real time.
+<p align="justify"> **Ford Fulkerson's Algorithm:** In Twitter's network infrastructure, the Ford Fulkerson's algorithm can be used for network/tweets analysis by augmenting path method.
+It helps in understanding public opinion by analyzing the sentiment of tweets about particular events or topics in real time. </p>

 **Challenges:** Solving the maximum flow problem for a directed graph (topology).